aptumfr/webcodecs-node/docs/api.md

 ### Capability Profiles

-You can generate a hardware-specific capability profile to make `mediaCapabilities` match your actual FFmpeg install.
+You can generate a hardware-specific capability profile to make `mediaCapabilities` match your actual system capabilities.
 Use the provided CLI:

 ```bash
 npm run capabilities:generate -- ./webcodecs-capabilities.json